softchris/hello-mcp-go/README.md

 This repository showcases:
 - How to build an MCP server using Go 🐹.
-- A simple and fun way to explore Minecraft Protocols 🎮.
+- A simple and fun way to explore MCP Protocol 🎮.
-- A starting point for your own custom Minecraft server adventures! 🌟
+- A starting point for your own custom MCP server adventures! 🌟

 ## Tools 🌟